Milnor fibre boundary of a non-isolated surface singularity: Motivations, goals and results

 The bridge that connects $\partial F$ with the previous discussion (about series and discriminant of the ICIS $(f,g)$) is realized by the following fact.
 Let $k$ be a sufficiently large even integer.
 Consider the local {\em real} analytic germ

-Then its link (intersection with an arbitrary small sphere) is a smooth oriented 3--manifold, independent of the choice of $k$ (for large $k$), which, most importantly, {\it is diffeomorphic with $\partial F$} (cf. \ref{sec:proof}).
+Then, for large $k$, its link (intersection with an arbitrary small sphere) is a smooth oriented 3--manifold, independent of the choice of $k$, which, most importantly, {\it is diffeomorphic with $\partial F$}, cf. Proposition \ref{lem:sksmooth}.
 In particular, it means that $\partial F$ can be `localized': it appears as the boundary of an arbitrary small neighbourhood of an analytic germ!
-But, in this (non--isolated) case, the corresponding space--germ is not complex, but real analytic.
+But, in this (non--isolated) case, the corresponding space--germ is not complex, but real analytic. \ix{localization} \ix{graph!covering}

 As a consequence, after resolving this real analytic singularity, the tubular neighbourhood of the exceptional set provides a plumbing representation $G$ of $\partial F$.
-The point is that the graph $\gc$ (introduced in \cite{eredeti}) codifies all the necessary information to recover the topology of the resolution and of the plumbing: the plumbing graph $G$ of $\partial F$ appears as a `graph covering' of $\gc$.
-The Main Algorithm (cf. \ref{s:ALG}) provides a pure combinatorial description of $G$ derived from $\gc$.
-(The abstract theory of coverings of graphs, developed in \cite{cyclic}, is reviewed in \ref{ss:2.3}.)
+The point is that the graph $\gc$ codifies all the necessary information to recover the topology of the resolution and of the plumbing: the plumbing graph $G$ of $\partial F$ appears as a `graph covering' of $\gc$.
+The Main Algorithm (cf. Chapter \ref{s:ALG}) \ix{Main Algorithm} provides a pure combinatorial description of $G$ derived from $\gc$.
+(The necessary abstract theory of `coverings of graphs', developed in \cite{cyclic}, is reviewed in Chapter \ref{ss:2.3}.)

 The method emphasizes the importance of real analytic germs, and their necessity even in the study of complex geometry.